kemiant/final-cs313E-project/README.md

 For my project I used Anvil.
 Anvil is a platform for building full-stack web apps with nothing but Python.
 The app in this repository is built with [Anvil](https://anvil.works?utm_source=github:app_README), the framework for building web apps with nothing but Python.
 You can clone this app into your own Anvil account to use and modify.

-### Cloning the app to run on your computer OR opening the published app to view code and reading over code in GitHub.
+## Viewing the Python Code in the Anvil Editor

-Click this [link](https://anvil.works/build#clone:ZRYEY6QWSOB7XI7D=IOA3SQ4QR65SYPXEQIFQHQCO) to access the fully run website with all the python running in the background.
+Click this [link to clone the app and look at the python code in Anvil](https://anvil.works/build#clone:ZRYEY6QWSOB7XI7D=IOA3SQ4QR65SYPXEQIFQHQCO) to access the fully run website with all the python running in the background.

 Finally, click "Clone App".